Alteen: History

-In the 1609 Plantation of Ulster, Alteen formed part of the mountain of Cuilcagh which were granted to John Sandford of Castle Doe, Co.
+In the 1609 Plantation of Ulster, Alteen formed part of the mountain of Cuilcagh, granted to John Sandford of Castle Doe, Co.
 Donegal (the father-in-law of Thomas Guyllym of Ballyconnell) by letters patent dated 7 July 1613 (Pat.
 11 James I – LXXI – 38, ‘Quilkagh’).
 It was later sold by Sandford to his wife's uncle Toby Caulfeild, 1st Baron Caulfeild, Master of the Ordnance and Caulfield had the sale confirmed by letters patent of 12 July 1620 (Pat.
 19 James I. XI.
 45 ‘‘Quilkagh’’).

 The 1821 census spells the townland as Ilteen and states- Lands of Ilteen containing 51 acres of arable and pasture & 250 acres mountain.
 The 1834 Tithe Applotment Books spell the name as Elteen.

 The 1836 Ordnance Survey Namebooks state- The whole townland is a large track of mountain.
 The Alteen Valuation Office Field books are available for 1838.

 Griffith's Valuation lists twelve landholders in the townland.
 The landlord of Alteen in the 19th century was Robert Burrowes.